Chrimitch/Discord-Simple-Raider.io/README.md

 ### Features
 * Responds to user input through the 'r.io' command.
-* Can respond to arguments passed as flags.
-Flags include: `-br, -mr, -r, -d, -nl, -a`
+* Can respond to arguments passed as flags (below).

 ### Commands
 * `-br` Best run for a character in the current season.